gkeenans/gkeenan.co/src/colophon.md

 layout: base.njk
 ---

-## Now that I'm not using Squarespace, I feel like I deserve one of them fancy Colophon pages
+## Now that I'm not using Squarespace, I feel like I deserve one of them fancy Colophon pages.

 I made this website.
 I'm as shocked as your are.